M-AUDIO CTRL49 - Keyboard

 1. Press the Setup button to enter Setup Mode.

-4. Press and hold one of the Favorite buttons to save the active preset as a favorite.
-Tap one of the
+2. Press and hold one of the Favorite buttons to save the active preset as a favorite.
+Tap one of the Favorite buttons to load a saved preset.

 1. Press the Browse button to enter Browse Mode.